plpla/Papers/Sprint.md

 # Paper reading sprint

+### November 7 2017

+#### A simple representation of three-dimensional molecular structure

+* Suggest that using 3D fingerprints allow to encode more relevant informations than 2D fingerprints in many applications

+* We start with each atom a and give them a unique identifier (32 bit identifier).
+For each subsequent iterations i (a parameter), we look at a shell radius of i around a and generate a new joint identifier.

+* Merge by hashing each identifier over a large space --> almost no colision

+* Gives better results compared to 2D on SEA (binding on 2000 protein targets)

+* Encodes molecular information not available in 2D fingerprints (ex: steroisomere)

 ### October 23 2017

 #### Feature selection method based on support vector machine and shape analysis for high-throughput medical data.